-If you are having a tooth extracted, our oral surgeon will likely recommend socket preservation to prevent bone loss once the tooth is extracted.
+If you are having a tooth extracted, our oral surgeon will likely recommend socket preservation to prevent bone loss after the extraction.
 After a tooth is extracted, the bone that surrounded and supported the tooth root (called the alveolar ridge bone) begins to deteriorate.
 A socket preservation bone graft will supplement your existing bone and maintain the structure of the ridge.
 This promotes a healthy recovery and will ensure that the area is able to support a tooth replacement, such as a dental implant or bridge.

 For more information about socket preservation, we welcome you to call or visit our office today.
 We look forward to caring for your smile!